Manny-Rocks/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+-React.js is declaritive component based javascript library used to build UI.
+Helps handle DOM operations by rendering and changing the state of only what has changed.

 - [ ] What does it mean to _think_ in react?

+-To think in react means to break down your final view as seperate components or component hierarchy.

 - [ ] Describe state.

+-It is the current view of the application.

 - [ ] Describe props.

+-Props are properties that are passed between components, they are immutable.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+-A "side effect" is anything that affects something outside the scope of the function being executed.
+Changing the value of a closure-scoped variable is a side effect.
+Pushing a new item onto an array that was passed in as an argument is a side effect.Anything that results in changes that can be observed when the calculation is completed, beside the return value of the calculation itself, is a side effect.

 ## Project Set Up